-In the Goulburn Broken Catchment over 2000 natural wetlands have been recorded and cover approximately 86,000 hectares.
+More than 2000 natural wetlands, covering approximately 86,000 hectares have been recorded in the Goulburn Broken Catchment.
 These wetlands include large permanent lakes, floodplain billabongs, small spring soaks, alpine bogs and shallow freshwater depressions.

-The filling and drying cycles of many of these wetlands have been impacted by: levees; floodplain development; stream regulation; surface and groundwater extraction; and land clearing.
-This has had a significant impact on their health and functioning and the native plants and animals that depend upon them for short and long term survival.
+The filling and drying cycles of many of these wetlands have been impacted by levees, floodplain development, stream regulation, surface and groundwater extraction and land clearing.
+This has had a significant effect on their health and functioning and the native plants and animals that depend upon them for short and long term survival.

-Environmental water is currently delivered to five of the natural wetlands in the catchment (excluding Barmah Forest).
+Environmental flows are currently delivered to five of the natural wetlands in the catchment (excluding Barmah Forest).
 These are:

 Moodie Swamp: A 180 hectare cane grass wetland on the upper Broken Creek floodplain.
 The wetlands provides important Brolga breeding habitat and supports a population of the nationally threatened Rigid Water Milfoil.